Q: What TV show or movie always makes you laugh?

 Q: What favorite quote from history that sums up your philosophy of life?

 A: “If I had more time, I would have written a shorter letter.”
-I am constantly fine-tuning, but at some point, I have to just accept it is “pencils-down” and go with it.
+I am constantly fine-tuning, but at some point, I have to just accept it as “pencils-down” and go with it.
 You need to place faith in the final product time affords you.

 Q: Do you have a secret to your success?

 A: I am not one to ever stop, reflect and believe that I am successful.
 There seems to be so much more to do and accomplish.
-I once was part of a small audience with former Harvard Business School professor with David Maister.
+I once was part of a small audience with former Harvard Business School professor David Maister.
 And something he said has always stuck with me: “I often feel that my career has been one of ‘stumbling upwards.
 There are no guarantees in life, and determination is only an essential ingredient, not a sufficient one.”
 I have patterned my career after this quote.
 Just keep going.
 Keep reaching.
 Keeping trying things you may fail at, but keep going.
 I like to think that I continue to stumble upwards.